ros/catkin/doc/user_guide/introduction.rst

 messages in other ROS packages.

-Finally Catkin provides a way to compile C++ sources from several independent packages faster than by using only cmake on each project individually.
+Finally Catkin provides a way to compile C++ sources from several independent packages faster than by using only CMake on each project individually.